PlanetLive/LinearA/axe/README.md

 ## A Story of Annual Trade Migrations between Families

-[Loren Heyns](../../earth/) has added brackets with mirror-network trade system info.
+[Loren Heyns](../../earth/) has added mirror-network trade system info.
 Oracles coordinated from hilltops with Minoan sailers to manage trade routes by approved white-hull boats.
 They collected taxes for storage in caves (national treasuries), as depicted in Minoan murals.
 Inspired by [Sheppard Baird's Minoan Web of Mirrors and Scripts](https://www.minoanatlantis.com/Minoan_Mirror_Web.php)

 Hiro Kuroda interprets as a sequel to the legend of Theseus, where Theseus has returned to Greece after killing the Minotaur in Crete.
 Loren Heyns adds seasonal trade travel and long-distance communication using mirrors.
 Loren has also added seasons for the four reading directions.